 |From left to right: Henry-Michel Cauchie, Leslie Ogorzaly, Cécile Walczak, Delphine Collard, Christian Penny|

-In collaboration with the Administration de la gestion de l'Eau (Water Management Administration) and the purification syndicates, LIST researchers collect samples of wastewater from each strategic purification plant in Luxembourg.
+In collaboration with the Administration de la gestion de l'Eau (Water Management Administration) and Aluseau (Luxembourg Water and Wastewater operators association), LIST researchers collect samples of wastewater from each strategic wastewater treatment plant in Luxembourg.
 They then concentrate and analyse these samples in the laboratory, in particular by carrying out a Polymerase Chain Reaction, better known as PCR.
 This process, identical to that used for large-scale tests, is highly sensitive and reliable.
 It enables the virus to be detected in minute concentrations by recognising fragments of its genetic identity card.

 An integral part of the COVID-19 Task Force of the Research Luxembourg network, CORONASTEP is a research project supported by the National Research Fund through its FNR COVID-19 call.
-Through this project, the LIST researchers work in close collaboration with the Administration de la Gestion de l’Eau (AGE), the Ministry of Health, the Directorate of Health, the Luxembourg Institute of Health (LIH), the Laboratoire national de santé (LNS) and the University of Luxembourg (LCSB).
+Through this project, the LIST researchers work in close collaboration with the Administration de la Gestion de l’Eau (AGE), the Ministry of Health, the Directorate of Health, the Luxembourg Institute of Health (LIH), the Laboratoire national de santé (LNS), the University of Luxembourg (LCSB) and Aluseau (Luxembourg Water and Wastewater operators association).

 Can't find an answer to your question?
 Contact us at email@example.com